 - Identify students who have previously served in the regular UK Armed Forces, or as a reservist, and flag that support may be available in HE.

 - Direct students to find out more information – a good starting point is the Ministry of Defence’s ELCAS website, which outlines the different schemes and funding available, and there is information and advice on ucas.com.

 - Ensure you and your student(s) know about Recognition/Accreditation of Prior Learning (RPL/APL), which enables former (and serving) Armed Forces personnel to apply for a higher education course using the relevant knowledge, skills, qualifications and experience they’ve gained, often in lieu of ‘traditional’ qualifications.
 In some cases, the student’s rank and qualifications are ‘matched’ to existing civilian qualifications.
 This can vary between different universities and colleges, so make sure they contact them directly to discuss their options.

 - Advise the student to contact the academic tutor directly to discuss their circumstances before they apply – particularly if they are planning to apply with RPL/APL.

 - Check what stage the student is at – are they still in the resettlement phase, or have they made a full transition to civilian life?
 Some support is specifically only available to those in the resettlement phase – the MOD’s Career Transitions Partnership (CTP) website provides more guidance.

-- If the student has caring or parenting responsibilities, see the sections above to help with their specific needs.
+- If the student has caring or parenting responsibilities, refer them to these web pages to help with their specific needs.

-- For students who have physical and/or mental health conditions or impairments, encourage them to share this information on their UCAS application and let them know that there is support available in HE (see information above).
+- For students who have physical and/or mental health conditions or impairments, encourage them to share this information on their UCAS application and let them know that there is support available in HE.